rust-lang/reference/src/types.md

 {{#include types-redirect.html}}
 # Types

-Every variable, item and value in a Rust program has a type.
+Every variable, item, and value in a Rust program has a type.
 The _type_ of a *value* defines the interpretation of the memory holding it and the operations that may be performed on the value.